yuno-payments/yuno-docs/reference/Reports/manage-reports/download-a-report.md

 To retrieve the file content, use your API credentials to access the file specified by the report object `id`.

-> 📘 Response File Type
+> 📘 Downloading reports
 >
-> The API response will provide a .zip file.
-However, for [settlement](introduction-reports#settlement-report) reports, the API will return a .csv file.
+> The API response will include a link with to download the report.
+Open the link through your browser to access the data.

 Explore the following links to access various report examples: